madanyc/workfront-learn.en/help/reporting-beyond-the-basics/create-filters-with-user-based-wildcards.md

 ---
 title: Create filters with user-based wildcards
 description: Learn how to use wildcards and build a filter with a user-based wildcard in [!DNL Adobe Workfront].
 activity: use
 doc-type: feature video
 team: Technical Marketing
 kt: 9081
+exl-id: 46c83acd-6e43-42aa-875f-ae24b09a7fee
 ---
 # Create filters with user-based wildcards